Surrounded by thick vegetation and a troubling past, the now abandoned Istana Woodneuk have now become a hotspot for local explorers.

 In 1905, Istana Tyersall suffered another major fire due to faulty electrical wiring.
 The fire reportedly occurred in the upper floors and burnt through to the ground floor.

-Contrary to popular belief that the mansion was demolished, Istana Tyersall remained standing and was well maintained by caretakers.
-The palace was also used for large-scale events such as horse polo and automobile race meet.
+Contrary to popular belief that the mansion was demolished, Istana Tyersall remained standing and was maintained by caretakers.
+The palace was later used for large-scale events such as horse polo and automobile race meet.
 A Tyersall Country Club was also set up to oversee the various activities held in the Tyersall Park estate.

 A second fire occurred in 1932 but was rapidly put out by two fire engines from the Singapore fire bridgade.

-Located not far from Istana Tyersall is the now demolished Istana Woodneuk; the two mansions are often confused due to their proximity and similarity in architecture.
-The former sports a red-tiled roof while the latter is cladded with blue roof tiles.
+Located not far from Istana Tyersall is the Istana Woodneuk; the two mansions are often confused due to their similarity in architecture.
+The former is cladded with brick red roof tiles while the latter sports a blue-tiled roof.

 The exact history of Istana Woodneuk is unknown, although old records have suggested that it was built by Captain John Dill Ross, a trader in the region.

-Istana Woodneuk served as a temporary residence for Sultan Abu Bakar’s third wife Sultana Fatimah bte Abdullah till the completion of Istana Tyersall in 1892.
+Istana Woodneuk served as a temporary residence for Sultan Abu Bakar’s third wife Sultana Fatimah bte Abdullah till the grand opening of Istana Tyersall in 1892.

 Istana Woodneuk was gifted to the Sultan’s fourth wife Sultana Khadijah after his death in 1895.
 Sultana Khadijah then sold the house to Sultan’s Abu Bakar’s son Sultan Ibrahim Iskandar before her passing in 1904.

-Istana Woodneuk was demolished in 1925 after a huge fire and rebuilt by Nanyang Structural Co.
+Istana Woodneuk was demolished in after a huge fire (date unknown) and rebuilt by Nanyang Structural Co.
 Constructions began in 1932 and was completed in 1935.
-The new mansion was renamed as Istana Wooden York but remain known by its original, more popular name.
+The new mansion was renamed as Istana Wooden York but remain known by its more popular name Istana Woodneuk.

-Istana Woodneuk was rebuilt in 1935 after another fire (the third recorded fire in Tyersall Estate) in the early 1920s.
-Sultan Ibrahim and his Scottish wife Sultanah Helen took up permanent residence in the estate after the completion of the new Istana Woodneuk.
+Sultan Ibrahim Iskandar and his Scottish wife Sultanah Helen took up permanent residence in the estate after the completion of the new Istana Woodneuk.

-In the late 1930s, the land where the demolished Istana Tyersall once stood was used as a military camp and hospital for the Indian Army while Istana Woodneuk was converted into a headquarter for the British Army in preparation for World War II.
-An estimated 700 lives were lost in Tysersall Park during the 1942 Battle of Singapore when Japanese bombers bombed the area.
+In the late 1930s, the land where the demolished Istana Tyersall once stood was used as a military camp and hospital for the Indian Army.
+Istana Woodneuk was also converted into a headquarter for the British Army in preparation for World War II.
+An estimated 700 lives were lost in the Tysersall Park estate during the 1942 Battle of Singapore when Japanese bombers bombed the area.